 I would like to upgrade the motherboard and CPU of my computer, which runs Windows 10.
 However, I would prefer to avoid reinstalling the operating system.
 The OS is installed to an M.2 NVMe drive on an AM3+ socket motherboard, and I will be upgrading to an AM4 socket motherboard.

-And if you try to replace motherboard and CPU without reinstalling, Windows 10/8/7 and older systems like Windows XP will most likely fail to boot, because they lack the drivers required to boot Windows after replacing major hardware.
+If you try to replace a motherboard and CPU without reinstalling Windows, versions 10/8/7 and older systems like XP will likely fail to boot, as they lack the necessary drivers to boot Windows after replacing major hardware.

-There are three types of Windows license key, OEM, Retail, and Volume.
-Retail license is the one you purchase from local store or online retailer, OEM license is preinstalled on a new computer by the manufacturer, and Volume license is distributed in bulk to large organizations.
+There are three types of Windows license keys: Retail, OEM, and Volume.
+A Retail license is purchased from a local store or online retailer, while an OEM license is preinstalled on a new computer by the manufacturer.
+In contrast, a Volume license is distributed in bulk to large organizations.

-Generally, a Retail or Volume license will get automatically activated when connecting to the Internet.
-But an OEM key is locked to the original hardware, and cannot be transferred to new motherboard.
-In this case, you may need to purchase a new key.
+A Retail or Volume license will automatically activate when connected to the internet, but an OEM key is locked to the original hardware and cannot be transferred to a new motherboard, requiring a new key purchase.

-*Even if you are using Retail key, there are chances that you encounter activation problems and need to contact Microsoft support for further troubleshooting.
+If you're using a Retail key and still encounter activation issues, you may need to contact Microsoft support for further assistance and troubleshooting.

-Universal Restore is a feature of backup software Qiling Disk Master that allows you to restore Windows system to another computer with dissimilar hardware.
+Universal Restore is a feature of Qiling Disk Master that enables Windows system restoration to a different computer with varying hardware.

 1. Download and run Qiling Disk Master.

-3. Select the destination path for your backup and click Proceed.
-You can backup to external hard drive or the original hard drive, even network path.
+3. To proceed with the backup, select the desired destination path and click "Proceed".
+This allows you to backup to an external hard drive, the original hard drive, or even a network path.

-After replacing motherboard and CPU, your Windows may fail to boot, so you need to create a bootable media in advance.
+After replacing the motherboard and CPU, your Windows may fail to boot, so it's a good idea to create a bootable media in advance to ensure a smooth recovery process.

 Go to Tools > Create Bootable Media to make it.

-Tips: If you don't want to create a bootable media, you can go to Tools > Recovery Environment to enable the boot option of Qiling Disk Master recovery environment.
-It also allows you to boot into Windows PE and perform backup/restore.
+Tips: If you don't want to create a bootable media, you can go to Tools > Recovery Environment to enable the boot option of Qiling Disk Master recovery environment, which also allows you to boot into Windows PE and perform backup/restore.

 This method can also be used to transfer OS from one computer to another with dissimilar hardware.